Nutrinza Limited Terms of Trade

 1.2 GST

-Unless otherwise agreed in writing, GST payable in connection with, any supply under the Sale Contract is payable by the Buyer in addition to the prices and amounts set out in the Sale Contract.
+Unless otherwise agreed in writing, GST payable in connection with, any supply under the Sales Contract is payable by the Buyer in addition to the prices and amounts set out in the Sales Contract.

 1.3 Method of payment

-(a) Payments from the Buyer to the Seller under the Sale Contract or these terms shall be paid to the bank account of the Seller specified on the invoice.
+a) Payments from the Buyer to the Seller under the Sales Contract or these Terms of Trade shall be paid to the bank account of the Seller specified on the invoice.

-(b) Payment to Nutrinza’s bank account is required in full on the 20th of the month following delivery for normal payment terms.
+b) Payment to Nutrinza’s bank account is required in full on the 20th of the next month following delivery for normal payment terms.
 Nutrinza’s invoice will indicate the required payment dates.

 1.4 Payments to be free and clear

-Amounts payable by the Buyer under the Sale Contract or these terms shall be paid free and clear of any restriction or condition, deduction or withholding, on account of any tax (except to the extent required by law), or deduction or withholding on account of any other amount, whether by way of set-off, counterclaim or otherwise.
+Amounts payable by the Buyer under the Sales Contract or these Terms of Trade shall be paid free and clear of any restriction or condition, deduction or withholding, on account of any tax (except to the extent required by law), or deduction or withholding on account of any other amount, whether by way of set-off, counterclaim or otherwise.

 1.5 Collection costs

-If the Seller incurs any costs or expenses in respect of collection of any amount due but unpaid under the Sale Contract or these terms, the Buyer agrees to pay to the Seller all such costs incurred.
+If the Seller incurs any costs or expenses in respect of the collection of any amount due but unpaid under the Sales Contract or these Terms of Trade, the Buyer agrees to pay to the Seller all such costs incurred.

 1.6 Default interest payable

-If the Buyer fails to pay any amount payable by it under the Sale Contract or these terms on its due date, default interest shall accrue on the overdue amount from the date of invoice to, and including, the date of payment but without prejudice to the Seller’s other rights or remedies in respect of the Buyer's default in failing to make payment on the due date.
+If the Buyer fails to pay any amount payable by it under the Sales Contract or these Terms of Trade on its due date, default interest shall accrue on the overdue amount from the date of invoice to, and including, the date of payment but without prejudice to the Seller’s other rights or remedies in respect of the Buyer's default in failing to make payment on the due date.
 The default interest rate shall be 19.8% per annum and shall be immediately payable by the Buyer on demand by the Seller.

 1.7 Use of merchants

-(b) Notwithstanding sub-clause (a) above and the Buyer’s use of a merchant to facilitate the purchase of any Goods or other services from the Seller, the Buyer acknowledges and agrees that the Buyer remains liable directly to the Seller for the prompt payment of all amounts under, and the performance of, the Sale Contract.
+b) Notwithstanding sub-clause (a) above and the Buyer’s use of a merchant to facilitate the purchase of any Goods or other services from the Seller, the Buyer acknowledges and agrees that the Buyer remains liable directly to the Seller for the prompt payment of all amounts under, and the performance of, the Sales Contract.

 2. Delivery and Risk

-Delivery of the Goods shall be to the Delivery Location and on the terms set out in the Sale Contract.
-If the Buyer has instructed the Seller to deliver an Instalment and fails or refuses to take or accept delivery, the Buyer will be liable to pay for the relevant Instalment notwithstanding non-delivery in accordance with the “take or pay” regime set out in clause 1 of the Sale Contract.
+Delivery of the Goods shall be to the Delivery Location and on the terms set out in the Sales Contract.
+If the Buyer has instructed the Seller to deliver an Instalment and fails or refuses to take or accept delivery, the Buyer will be liable to pay for the relevant Instalment, notwithstanding non-delivery, in accordance with the “take or pay” regime set out in clause 1 of the Sales Contract

 2.2 Freight